 However, in terms of Australian medical response and the initial reactions: A third and most helpful factor was the presence of a universal health care system not yet entirely corrupted by sell-outs to profiteering commercial interests, whether big pharma or insurance companies which batten off illness and wellness, respectively.

-This webpage from Melbourne University is entitled, ‘How to Take Care of Yourself if you have Covid-19‘ and gives a good idea of how the Australian system still works.
+This webpage from Melbourne University gives a good idea of how the Australian system still works.
 It also shows another important principle – that people should be provided with clear, factual and practical information.

 I think it regrettable that none of Australia’s official sites allows any open feedback comments from readers.
 The message is that government imagines its role to issue instructions and such information as it thinks suited to ‘the herd’, but has no wish to know – let alone respond to – the wishes or questions of those who have given them their tax-payer funded jobs.
 This forces comment into the rumour-infested world of social media and denies basic information – such as how widely the virus is already to be found, and where one ought to avoid going.

-For that sort of information, in Australia, one is obliged to turn to external newspapapers, and in this case the Australian-franchise (unfortunately) of an originally English and independent Guardian newspaper.
-Below is the map published by the Guardian’s ongoing datablog.
+For that sort of information, in Australia, one is obliged to turn to external newspapers, and in this case the Australian-franchise (unfortunately) of an originally English and independent Guardian newspaper.
+Maps are published by the Guardian’s ongoing datablog.

 Timelines of failure: Some western governments’ have created a dust-storm about the fact that China hadn’t reported to the WHO before January 3rd., 2020, but the vital question for many hard-hit nations elsewhere is what their own governments did, or didn’t do after that – say over the period from January 3rd. to March 23rd.
 As example…